St. Mary's Church, Gdańsk: Free City, World War II (1920–1945)

 The church was severely damaged late in World War II, during the storming of Danzig city by the Red Army in March 1945.
 The wooden roof burned completely and most of the ceiling fell in.
 Fourteen of the large vaults collapsed.
 The windows were destroyed.
 In places the heat was so intense that some of the bricks melted, especially in the upper parts of the tower, which acted as a giant chimney.
 All remaining bells crashed down when their bell cages collapsed in the fire.
 The floor of the church, containing priceless gravestone slabs, was torn apart, allegedly by Soviet soldiers attempting to loot the corpses buried underneath.

 By the end of the Second World War many German parishioners of St. Mary's fled westwards, and also the parament treasure was evacuated to the west.
 In March 1945 Poland began expelling the remaining ethnic Germans in the city even before the border changes promulgated at the Potsdam Conference reassigned the city to Poland.
 Most of St. Mary's surviving parishioners wound up in the British occupation zone in northern Germany.
 Lübeck became a center for exiled Germans.
-All property of St. Mary's Lutheran congregation in Danzig (now Gdańsk) was expropriated and its cemetery despoiled.
+All property of St. Mary's Lutheran congregation in Danzig was expropriated and its cemetery despoiled.
 However, two unsmelted bells of St. Mary's, dating from 1632 and 1719, later were found in the so-called Hamburg bell cemetery (Glockenfriedhof).
 Of the prewar chimes, there still exist two bells, after restitution to the congregation loaned by its presbytery exiled in Lübeck to other congregations in northern Germany.
 Osanna from 1632 can be found in St. Andrew's Church, Hildesheim, and Dominicalis from 1719 can be found under the name Osanna in St. Mary's Church, Lübeck, both in Germany.
 Dominicalis is used by the congregation of Lutheran St. Mary's Church, and the parament treasure is on public display.